KinaKnowledge/juno-lang/README.md

 String
 ```

-We can also quote S-Expressions that are composite in form, where multiple S-Expressions are part of the same quoted form.
-In this case, we can construct a data structure via a quoted S-Expression:
+We can also quote S-expressions that are composite in form, where multiple S-expressions are part of the same quoted form.
+In this case, we can construct a data structure via a quoted S-expression:

 ```
 [user] λ-> `("Mary" "Jones" (123 "Main Street"))
 [ "Mary", "Jones", [ 123, "Main Street" ] ]
 ```

-The above quoted S-Expression resolved to a nested array structure.
+The above quoted S-expression resolved to a nested array structure.

 In Juno you can also quote object forms: